 The basic question McPherson keeps hammering is “what are you waiting for?
 You can get in front of change or wait for it to happen, but it’s gonna happen no matter what.”
 McPherson is on the radical leading edge in that he abandoned his career and relocated to a doomstead where he is sharing space, skills, and society with a few others of like mind and values.
 I admire him for that, but like others who read and comment on his blog, I haven’t made the leap myself.
 (That appears to be changing as McPherson is now offering consulting aid to those ready to move on.)
 For those of us convinced that collapse is already underway (and I am), what keeps us in the bosom of civilization?
-I’ll offer a few reasons, which from one perspective make utterly no sense but from another provide an understanding why doomers sit astride two worlds: still physically and financially tied to civilization but longing emotionally for escape off the grid.
+I’ll offer a few reasons, which from one perspective make utterly no sense but from another provide an understanding why doomers may still sit astride two worlds: physically and financially tied to civilization but longing emotionally for escape off the grid.

 Almost all of us in the West were born into a civilization not of our own making — the only one we’ve ever known.
 It’s relatively easy to repudiate civilization as hopelessly corrupt, unsustainable, omnicidal, and in its latest stages, batshit crazy.
 However, most people are still so dialed into the dominant culture that they think you a sociopath when broaching the subject.
 The trends are changing, and more people are waking up and speaking out, but their impact is still quite small.
 As a culture, we’re far more comfortable with greening up our habits, which doesn’t really address any of our fundamental problems.